Matt-blndbrd/PrintekLaserFoam/README.md

 # PrintekLaserFoam
-Laser and foam cutter software based on LaserGRBL (Copyright (c) 2016 Diego Settimi): https://github.com/arkypita/LaserGRBL
+Laser and foam cutter software based on LaserGRBL: https://github.com/arkypita/LaserGRBL

 differences between this and the original:
 - software icon and name